The Ultimate Travel Guide to Malta

 Malta enjoys a Mediterranean climate, making it a year-round destination.
 However, the best time to visit depends on your preferences:

-- Summer (June to August): Ideal for beach lovers, but expect higher temperatures and larger crowds.
+- Summer (June to August): Perfect for beach lovers, but expect higher temperatures and larger crowds.

-- Autumn (September to November): A great time for a quieter experience, with warm weather and fewer tourists.
+- Autumn (September to November): A great time to enjoy warm weather and fewer tourists.

 Top Attractions in Malta